juniperbevensee/More_and_Better_AI/README.md

 The app has a page for running chat-based models and also one for multimodal models (_llava and bakllava_) for vision.

+Additionally, we make it easy to deeply personalise and save new models using system prompts.

 ## App in Action

 ![App](app.png)